ztkent/gnome/README.md

 - SDA to SDA
 - SCL to SCL

-To ensure accurate readings and avoid saturation, this service automatically adjusts sensor gain and integration time.
+"Sunlight Meter" automatically adjusts sensor gain and integration time.
+This helps ensure accurate readings and avoid saturation in high light conditions.

 ### API:
-"Sunlight Meter" runs an API to allow remote access to the sensor data and jobs.
+"Sunlight Meter" runs an API that allows remote access to the sensor data and jobs.
 Connect remotely to:
 - Start/Stop any recording job.
 - Receive real-time readings and light conditions.
 - Download historical data as a SQLite DB.
 - Check device wifi-signal strength.

-To ensure accurate readings and avoid saturation, this service will automatically adjust sensor gain and integration time.

 ### Dashboard:
-The Sunlight Dashboard is a web app that displays the current light conditions and historical data.
+The "Sunlight Dashboard" is a web app that displays the current light conditions and historical data.
 - Visualize historical light conditions
 - Control the sensor
 - Export the results